-Year 11 Course Pre-contact to 1960s (120 indicative hours) Part I - Aboriginality and the Land (20% of indicative course time)
+Pre-contact to 1960s (120 indicative hours)

+Part I - Aboriginality and the Land

 - Aboriginal peoples' relationship to Country - Dispossession and dislocation of Aboriginal peoples from Country - Impact of British colonisation on Country.

 Part II - Heritage and Identity

 - The Dreaming and cultural ownership - Diversity of Aboriginal cultural and social life - Impact of colonisation on Aboriginal cultures and families - Impact of racism and stereotyping.